PVH (NYSE:PVH) Updates Q2 2022 Earnings Guidance

 PVH (NYSE:PVH – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.00-$2.00 for the period, compared to the consensus earnings per share estimate of $2.29.
 The company issued revenue guidance of $2.22 billion-$2.24 billion, compared to the consensus revenue estimate of $2.26 billion.PVH also updated its FY 2022 guidance to $9.00-$9.00 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 29th.
-Shareholders of record on Wednesday, June 8th will be given a dividend of $0.038 per share.
-This represents a $0.15 annualized dividend and a dividend yield of 0.21%.
-The ex-dividend date of this dividend is Tuesday, June 7th.
-PVH’s dividend payout ratio (DPR) is 1.13%.

-In other PVH news, EVP Dana Perlman sold 455 shares of the business’s stock in a transaction that occurred on Tuesday, April 19th.
+In other PVH news, EVP Dana Perlman sold 455 shares of the company’s stock in a transaction that occurred on Tuesday, April 19th.
 The stock was sold at an average price of $80.50, for a total transaction of $36,627.50.
-Following the transaction, the executive vice president now owns 16,409 shares of the company’s stock, valued at approximately $1,320,924.50.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.56% of the stock is owned by insiders.
+Following the sale, the executive vice president now owns 16,409 shares in the company, valued at $1,320,924.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Corporate insiders own 0.56% of the company’s stock.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Covestor Ltd raised its position in shares of PVH by 69.3% in the first quarter.
-Covestor Ltd now owns 596 shares of the textile maker’s stock valued at $46,000 after purchasing an additional 244 shares during the period.
-Captrust Financial Advisors raised its position in shares of PVH by 38.3% in the first quarter.
-Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock valued at $118,000 after purchasing an additional 425 shares during the period.
-Federated Hermes Inc. raised its position in shares of PVH by 44.0% in the first quarter.
-Federated Hermes Inc. now owns 2,512 shares of the textile maker’s stock valued at $193,000 after purchasing an additional 767 shares during the period.
-CIBC World Markets Inc. bought a new position in shares of PVH in the fourth quarter valued at about $203,000.
-Finally, Squarepoint Ops LLC acquired a new position in shares of PVH in the fourth quarter valued at approximately $215,000.
-98.34% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Great West Life Assurance Co.
+Can boosted its stake in shares of PVH by 1.4% during the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 14,483 shares of the textile maker’s stock worth $1,157,000 after acquiring an additional 200 shares in the last quarter.
+PNC Financial Services Group Inc. boosted its stake in shares of PVH by 2.0% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 11,444 shares of the textile maker’s stock worth $877,000 after acquiring an additional 226 shares in the last quarter.
+Covestor Ltd boosted its position in shares of PVH by 69.3% in the first quarter.
+Covestor Ltd now owns 596 shares of the textile maker’s stock worth $46,000 after buying an additional 244 shares during the period.
+Captrust Financial Advisors boosted its position in shares of PVH by 38.3% in the first quarter.
+Captrust Financial Advisors now owns 1,535 shares of the textile maker’s stock worth $118,000 after buying an additional 425 shares during the period.
+Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its position in shares of PVH by 5.0% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 9,363 shares of the textile maker’s stock worth $717,000 after buying an additional 445 shares during the period.
+Hedge funds and other institutional investors own 98.34% of the company’s stock.

 About PVH (Get Rating)